OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 ```
 platform generate
 ```
 This builds the platform elements.
+You are ready to create a system application and user application in Vitis with the hardware platform created in Vivado.

-To Do: Double check hard if there's anything else that needs to be done at this point to cover all the options in the GUI.
+_Skip to Create New Application in Vitis_

-#### Build a Linux App in Vitis for Petalinux
+#### Build a Linux App in Vitis for Petalinux Using the GUI

 Source 2022.2 Vitis.